At a Glance: Best AR-15 Gas Blocks

 - Lastly, run a magazine through the weapon to ensure it cycles reliably.

 Gas blocks come in various sizes.
-For the best fit, you’ll need to ensure your gas block is the appropriate size for your barrel.
-The sizes you will come across are:
+For the best fit, ensure your gas block is the appropriate size for your barrel.

-- .750 – This is the best size if your rifle has a medium or standard barrel.
+- .750 – Best size if your rifle has a medium or standard barrel.

-Gas blocks can be constructed with different materials.
-These are the most common ones:
+Gas blocks are constructed with different materials.
+These are the 4 most common ones:

 - Aluminum – This is the weakest material so not recommended for a gas block.
 Repeated heat cycling would likely cause an aluminum gas block to quickly loosen.